juxt/yada/dev/resources/user-guide.md

 tried-and-tested form, to process the route structure and use it to dispatch to handlers.

-Let's show how to integrate yada's resource maps into a route structure.
+Let's show how to integrate yada's resource descriptions into a route structure.

 Imagine we have yada-created handler that responds to every request with a constant body.